Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 for a sufficiently small constant $c_0$, then the initialization satisfies:

-uniformly for all $1\leq i\leq n.$ \end{lemma} Note that if we only want to prove the tightness of SDP, the initialization step is not necessary since we can simply pick $\BS^0 = \BZ$ for the purpose of proof.
-The initialization step works mainly for the global convergence of the efficient projected generalized power method.
-We defer the proof of this lemma in Section~\ref{ss:init}.
-From now on, we set $\xi = 3\kappa +1$ and $\kappa >2 \eps$ in $\mathcal{N}_{\xi,\infty}.$
+uniformly for all {$1\leq m\leq n.$} \end{lemma} Note that if we only want to prove the tightness of the SDP relaxation, the initialization step is not necessary since we can simply pick $\BS^0 = \BZ$ for the purpose of proof.
+The initialization step works mainly for the global convergence of the efficient projected generalized power method. {We defer the proof of this lemma in Section~\ref{ss:init}.
+From now on, we set

+in $\mathcal{N}_{\xi,\infty}.$ Under this set of parameters, we can see all the lemmas in this section hold under the assumption of Theorem~\ref{thm:sdp} and~\ref{thm:main}.}

 \begin{lemma} Conditioned on~\eqref{eq:gaussnorm} and~\eqref{eq:bdchisq}, we have for $1\leq \ell\leq L$,

 if